 However, higher profits demand higher investments.
-Warehousing and wholesaling will need a huge investment initially that includes the space for the warehouse, the inventory to fill in, manage the orders from your consumers, keep the track of the inventory, etc.
+Warehousing and wholesaling will need a huge investment initially that includes the space for the warehouse, the inventory to fill in, managing the orders from your consumers, keep the track of the inventory, etc.

-Basically, you will be handling almost everything that your online business demands.
+You will be handling almost everything that your online business demands.
 From investing in taking care of it.

 4. Affiliate Marketing